tj/n/README.md

 ## Additional Details

-`n` installs versions to `/usr/local/n/versions` by default.
-Here, it can see what versions are currently installed and activate previously installed versions accordingly when `n <version>` is invoked again.
+`n` caches downloaded versions to `/usr/local/n/versions` by default.
+Here, it can see what versions are currently cached and activate when `n <version>` is invoked again.

 Activated versions are then installed to the prefix `/usr/local`, which may be altered via the __`N_PREFIX`__ environment variable.